knupel/Rope/docs/revision.md

 > improve angle function to add a roatation around axe, where the axe is somewhere a the line
 > add method to mute() and mute_is() the line

+> R_Pix
+> add function to set the entry pixel from x, y coordinate

 \*version 47